 Make sure you focus on your form and don’t sacrifice good technique for more weight.

-When you can do 4-5 five reps with 80% of your body weight, you should be ready to lift what you weigh for one.
+When you can do 4-5 five reps with 80% of your body weight, you should be able to lift what you weigh for one repetition.

 #4.
 Do 20 perfect push-ups